peilinchen1102/SimpleToDo/README.md

 ## Notes

 Some challenges encountered when building the app is not importing the required libraries and not being able to login to GitHub.
 I ended up creating a token to login.
+The building process is very fun and I was exposed to lots of new platforms I did not know before.

 ## License